 Regulation EU 2019/2088

-Sustainability risk policies
+Transparency of sustainability risk policies

-Remuneration policies in relation to the integration of sustainability risks
+Transparency of remuneration policies in relation to the integration of sustainability risks

 Tracking the interdependency between social and business results unleashes important opportunities for innovation, growth and sustainable social impact at scale.